Electric-magnetic duality as a quantum operator and more symmetries of $U(1)$ gauge theory: Acknowledgement

 \section{Acknowledgement}

 J.H.O thanks his $\mathcal {W.J.}$ and $\mathcal {D.D}$.
+He also thank Hyun Seok Yang for useful discussion.
 This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIP) (No.2016R1C1B1010107) and Research Institute for Natural Sciences, Hanyang University.